I spent the night before last writing something beautiful and terribly sad.

 I am a terrible, terrible friend to myself.

 I’m a terrible listener.
 I ignore what my body asks for.
 I pretend my ears aren’t ringing and I sleep so I don’t have to think anymore.
 I’m terrible at reading my own body language, terrible at listening to my fight or flight.
-I’m terrible at allowing my thoughts finish uninterrupted.
+I’m terrible at allowing my thoughts to finish uninterrupted.

 I am lonely because I have no one but myself and my connection to myself sucks.